How to make the most of Oak's quizzes to maximise teaching and learning time.

 The pupils can then share the score directly to Google Classroom or Microsoft Teams, or copy a unique link to email you or upload to your school’s VLE

 Teachers are able to see a breakdown of the pupil's answers by question, as well as a final score

-Our newly designed Unit Quizzes are a formative tool to help to identify gaps in pupils’ knowledge.
-They are available in all English, Maths, Science, Geography and History units of work.
+Our newly designed unit quizzes are a formative tool to help to identify gaps in pupils’ knowledge.
+They are available across all English, Maths, Science, Geography and History units of work.

-Each Unit Quiz features questions selected by our subject specialists.
+Each quiz features questions selected by our subject specialists.
 They are drawn from lessons across that unit and cover a breadth of knowledge and skills that pupils would be expected to have a firm grasp on at each key stage.

 These quizzes can be used by teachers as precursors to topics to aid planning, or after pupils complete a unit to highlight spots that in need of recapping.
 Teachers can then tailor a selection Oak lessons for individual pupils to address gaps – either as an in-class resource, or by setting the teacher-led video lessons for pupils to learn independently.

 We know that teachers face the challenge of including those pupils that don't have reliable access to internet.
 As one of our most popular features, we’ve now made every one of our thousands of quizzes super easy to take offline with the option to download quizzes as PDFs.
 Teachers and/or parents can then print these for pupils where needed.